scrabbletank/farhome-rules/rulesdoc.md

 - Any creature that moves within 3 tiles of you, or starts their turn there must make a Stamina save vs your spellcasting.
 On fail they gain Slow 1, or Slow 2 if you crit.
 - You may spend 5 AP to freeze a target within 5 tiles solid.
 A targeted creature must make a Stamina save vs your spellcasting.
 On fail they take 3 wound dice in damage, and on crit are frozen in ice until the end of their next turn.
 While frozen they gain Resistance 2 to physical damage and are incapacitated.

-Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you control.
+Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.

 The range of both effects increase by 1 and you add a proficiency die to your spellcasting rolls for every level above 7th.